sandialabs/GenTen/README.md

 nvcc_wrapper must be used as the compiler when compiling Kokkos.
 Furthermore you must enable lambda support through the option `-D Kokkos_ENABLE_CUDA_LAMBDA=ON \`, since Genten makes heavy use of lambdas.
-For example, a Kokkos configure script suitable for Nvida Volta GPUs is then
+For example, a Kokkos configure script suitable for Nvidia Volta GPUs is then

 ```